 Program Length: 600 hours/approx. 6 months full time

 The Patient Care Technician comes in direct contact with the patient in the performance of his/her assigned duties.
 Students also receive supplementary training in 12-lead EKG, basic phlebotomy techniques and perform restorative skills.
-Upon successful completion of Nursing Assistant Skills component, the student will be eligible to take the State Certified Nursing Assistant Certification Examination.
+Upon successful completion of Nursing Assistant Skills component, the student will be eligible to sit for the National Healthcare Association certification exam for Certified Patient Care Technician Assistant (CPCT/A) exam.
 This is an excellent course for students who have no previous medical experience and who wish to enter the healthcare field.

 Program Length: 290 hours (approximately 10 weeks – full time).

-The Patient Care Assistant (PCA) program prepares students for employment as cross-trained nursing assistants and provides foundational knowledge and skills.
-Students receive training in communication and interpersonal skills, infection control, safety/emergency procedures, promoting residents’ independence and respecting patient rights.
+The Patient Care Assistant Integrated Education and Training program is for students interested in rapidly earning the credentials and skills necessary to enter the nursing field while simultaneously continuing to learn English.
+Through an integrated approach and single set of learning objectives, student will complete an ESOL program and prepare for employment as cross-trained nursing assistants and provide foundational knowledge and skills.
+Students receive training in communication and interpersonal skills, infection control, safety/emergency procedures, promoting residents. independence, and respecting patient rights.
 The PCA works in the hospital setting as a member of the healthcare team under the direction of the nurse.
 Duties include taking vital signs and assisting patients with basic tasks.

 Pharmacy Technician – ATD